Radcliff Camera, Oxford

 In the words of the Marshall rules:

-The following elaborate upon the above statement and originate from Marshall conferences and personal discussions with Marshall selectors:
+The following elaborates upon the above statement and originates from Marshall conferences and personal discussions with Marshall selectors:

 Wadham College Chapel, Oxford